Peter G. Strasser

-A man of honorable public service, Mr. Strasser has had volunteer experiences such as being an Advisor to Malawi Prosecution Services at the International Senior Lawyers Project from 2014 to 2016, an Adjunct Professor of Law for Trial Advocacy at the Tulane University from 2014 to 2018 and becoming a part of the International Business Committee at the World Trade Center of New Orleans, Inc., also from 2014 to 2018.
+A man of honorable public service, U.S. Attorney Strasser has had volunteer experiences such as being an Advisor to Malawi Prosecution Services at the International Senior Lawyers Project from 2014 to 2016, an Adjunct Professor of Law for Trial Advocacy at the Tulane University from 2014 to 2018 and becoming a part of the International Business Committee at the World Trade Center of New Orleans, Inc., also from 2014 to 2018.
 He has taught courses including Money Laundering for Investigators, and the FCPA Compliance Audits: Lessons from Recent Investigations.

 Bar and Court Associations

 As a former Assistant United States Attorney for the Western District of Virginia, and a Special Assistant United States Attorney for the District of Puerto Rico, Mr. Strasser remains an active member of the Virginia State Bar and the Louisiana State Bar.
 He is also a member of both the Army and the Navy Club.

 Being the United States Attorney for the Eastern District of Louisiana, Mr. Strasser is responsible for supervising the office, which manages civil cases involving the United States.
 He recovers debts owed to the United States.
 Moreover, he also currently serves at the United States Attorney General’s Advisory Subcommittees on Cyber and Intellectual Property, and Terrorism and National Security, assisting on matters involving asset forfeiture, and anti-corruption enforcement in both the United States and overseas.

 District/State: Eastern District of Louisiana

 Eastern District of Louisiana Office

 650 Poydras Street, Suite 1600